vedantRaikar/PaloAlto-SkillBridge/README.md

 	- Advanced frontend E2E test coverage.
 	- Production-grade auth/RBAC and deployment hardening.
 - What would you build next if you had more time?
+	- **Data Layer & Skill-to-Course Mapping Improvements:**
+		- Build a dedicated base data layer to replace raw JSON-backed graph storage.
+		- Improve the skill-to-course mapping in the knowledge graph with richer, curated relationships (weighted edges, prerequisite depth, provider quality scores).
+		- Introduce a structured schema for skill, course, and certification nodes to enforce consistency across ingestion sources.
+		- Add versioning and migration support for graph data so schema evolution does not break existing profiles.
 	- Introduce PostgreSQL + graph persistence strategy for better scale.
 	- Add recommendation ranking signals (freshness, user preference, quality metrics).
 	- Add frontend integration tests and end-to-end observability dashboards.